MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 - *What are all the deliverable dependencies against within the three-month time window for a given team?*

 > [!IMPORTANT]
-> In order for the Timeline to show meaningful data, you must have assigned the dependent work items to Iteration Paths, and the Iteration Paths must have start and end dates assigned.
+> For the Timeline to show meaningful data, you must have assigned the dependent work items to Iteration Paths, and the Iteration Paths must have start and end dates assigned.

 There are two versions of the Timeline view: **Correct Flow** and **Incorrect Flow**.
 Each version shows the color-coded workflow state.
 Color codes can be customized within the [Dependency Tracker configuration](#configuration).